 Lala Lajpat Rai Jayanti (Birth Anniversary of Lala Lajpat Rai): Highlights

-- The day of 28th January is known and observed as the birth anniversary of Lala Lajpat Rai.
+- The day of 28th January is observed as the birth anniversary of Lala Lajpat Rai.

-- Lala Lajpat Rai, one of the most renowned freedom fighters, is known for his struggle in attaining independence for the nation.
+- Lala Lajpat Rai, one of the most renowned Indian Freedom Fighters, is known for his struggle for Indian Independence .

-- He also initiated many social reforms and also initiated many foundations in the betterment of the nation.
+- Punjab Da Sher initiated many social reforms and foundations for the betterment of the nation.

-- He took his last breath on 17th November 1928 after he faced the atrocities of the British government in his non violent protest against the Simon Commission.
+- Lala Lajpat Rai took his last breath on 17th November 1928 after he faced the atrocities of the British government in his non violent protest against the Simon Commission.

 - The real freedom is still unheard of, which is the independence of the soul to make this human birth a success.